The EU framework for fiscal policies

 Objectives

 The objective of the fiscal policy architecture of the European Union is to build a robust and effective framework for the coordination and surveillance of the fiscal policies of the Member States.
 The 2011-2013 reforms of the legal framework were a direct response to the sovereign debt crisis, which highlighted the need for stricter rules in the light of the spillover effects from unsustainable public finances between euro area countries.
 The revised framework therefore draws on the experiences of the initial design failures of the European Monetary Union and attempts to reinforce the guiding principle of sound public finances, which is enshrined in Article 119(3) TFEU.
-In April 2023, the Commission launched a new reform of the legal framework, building on the evolving economic governance of the EU over the past decade.
+The legal framework was further reformed in 2024 by building on the evolving economic governance of the EU over the past decade.
+The reformed norms aim to increase political ownership, simplify rules, facilitate investments for EU priorities and promote effective enforcement.
+The new governance architecture seeks to reconcile the sustainability of public finances with sustainable and inclusive growth, particularly in the light of the green and digital transitions.

 Achievements